Neutrinomic/wg_defi/icrc-55/ICRC55.md

 ## Introduction

 ICRC55 is a protocol designed for building advanced DeFi systems out of interoperable components on the Internet Computer.
-It is a product of the IC DeFi Working Group, with the Neutrinite Foundation funded by Neutrinite DAO being the primary contributor.
+It is authored by Neutrinomic Foundation, funded by Neutrinite DAO and discussed inside the IC DeFi Working Group.

 ## Core Technology